 Just as there are different types of 3D models, there are also different ways to create a 3D model.

-Hard surface models
+Hard surface 3D modelling methods

 NURBS modelling: NURBS modelling is using splines (as defined in the infographic above) to create the geometry of an object.
 It’s most suited to curved surfaces.